 Availability zones and multi-region support

 If your SLA requires a higher uptime, protect against loss in a zone.
 You can use availability zones if the region supports them.
-The nodes in the user node pool are then able to spread across zones.
+Both the control plane components and the nodes in the node pools are then able to spread across zones.
 If an entire zone is unavailable, a node in another zone within the region is still available.
 Each node pool maps to a separate virtual machine scale set, which manages node instances and scalability.
-Scale set operations and configuration managed by the AKS service.
+Scale set operations and configuration are managed by the AKS service.
 Here are some considerations when enabling multizone:

 Cluster.
 Availability zones can only be set when the node pool is created and can't be changed later.
 The node sizes should be supported in all zones so that the expected distribution is possible.
 The underlying virtual machine scale set provides the same hardware configuration across zones.